LelsersLasers/HouseOfCards/README.md

 ## Extra mechanics

 - Damage
-	- Joker => -5 damage
+	- Joker => 50% chance to one shot (8 sec)
-	- Face => 10 damage
-	- Ace => One shot
+	- Ace => one shot (20 sec)
+	- Face => 20 damage (0.5 sec)
-	- Else => number value of card
+	- Else => number value of card (0.2 sec)
 - Score and XP
 	- 1 per enemy killed
-- There is a movement speed penalty while shooting and reloading
+- There is a movement speed penalty while shooting

 ### Powerups

 Powerups can stack and are calculated independently (even for 2 of the same time of powerup).
-You get a stat buff card every level up and a card buff every time you kill a super enemy.
+You get a choice of a new card every level up and a card buff every time you kill a super enemy.

-#### Stat Buffs

-- Red: Flat +1 damage to all cards
-- Green: +2 hp and increase max hp by 2
-- Orange: 5% faster fire rate
-- Purple: 5% movement speed buff

 #### Card Buffs